urstrulyvishtan/urstrulyvishtan.github.io/content/projects/ambulance.md

 github: ''
 external: 'https://medium.com/@sibi.vishtan/traffic-clearance-for-ambulance-5cf5e3e66562'
 tech:
-  - 'Keil software: used to program the 8051 microcontroller'
+  - Keil software used to program the 8051 microcontroller
-  - 'Arduino software: used to program the micro Arduino board'
+  - Arduino software used to program the micro Arduino board
-  - 'Micro Arduino board: used to function around the signals'
+  - Micro Arduino board used to function around the signals
-  - 'SHARP Digital sensor: used to send the signal'
+  - SHARP Digital sensor used to send the signal'
-  - 'SHARP Digital receiver: used to receive the signal'
+  - SHARP Digital receiver used to receive the signal
-  - Switches: Manual triggering
+  - Switches Manual triggering
 company: ''
 showInProjects: true
 ---